D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q127:

-You have a VNet `corp-net` that has been recently deployed with the follwoing properties:
+You have a VNet `corp-net` that has been recently deployed with the following properties:

 - address range:    172.16.0.0/16
 - front-end subnet: 172.16.2.0/24